TimeChat: A Time-sensitive Multimodal Large Language Model for Long Video Understanding: Method

 We convert the above datasets into an instruction-following format to obtain high-quality video-centric instruction data.
 The construction process comprises two main steps including (1) instruction writing and (2) answer formatting.

 \paragraph{Step I: Instruction Writing. } The quality and diversity of instructions are essential in the construction process.
 We manually write well-designed instructions for each task as a good starting.
 Then we utilize GPT-4~\citep{OpenAI2023GPT4TR} to extend more diverse and flexible expressions based on the manual initialization.
 Eventually, we manually select and refine the LLM-generated instructions to obtain the final version.
 Inspired by the observation in $\text{M}^3\text{IT}$~\cite{Li2023M3ITAL} that using around five instructions per task is sufficient, we generate six high-quality instructions for each task.
-Specific instructions designed for each task are depicted in the appendix B.
+Specific instructions designed for each task are depicted in Appendix~\ref{sec:ins4task}.

-\paragraph{Step II: Answer Formatting. } Based on the written instructions, we further reformulate the task outputs into a user-friendly natural language response paradigm (format details are provided in Appendix B).
+\paragraph{Step II: Answer Formatting. } Based on the written instructions, we further reformulate the task outputs into a user-friendly natural language response paradigm (format details are provided in Appendix~\ref{sec:ins4task}).
 Considering the involved video datasets are manually collected, the overall quality of \datasetname data is guaranteed.

-\paragraph{Statistics of \datasetname.} \cref{table:datastat} compares our \datasetname data with existing video-centric instruction tuning data, revealing our significant advantages across data scale, task diversity, and video length.
-We hope it can promote the investigation of challenging long-form video understanding in the community.
-Furthermore, it can also serve as a good complement to the existing datasets for two reasons: (1) the original video sources are distinct, and (2) the video-timestamp interrelation is replenishment to common video content reasoning.
+\cref{table:datastat} compares our \datasetname data with existing video-centric instruction tuning data, revealing our significant advantages across data scale, task diversity, and video length.
+Appendix~\ref{sec:contribution-analysis} provides contribution analysis of each task to model performance.
+Overall, all 6 tasks are beneficial.